mca91/ITEWR_DC_Course/chapter8.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:5bb281f125
 ## Economic Growth IX

+Reconsider our regression approach:

+$$ Growth = \beta\_0 + \beta\_1 \times TradeShare + \epsilon $$

-It is not realstic that only a country's trade share drives its economic growth.
+It is not realstic that a country's trade share is the only factor driving its economic growth.
 We will therfore expand our model by adding more regressors.
 In particular, we consider the following additional variables:

 - `YearsSchool`
 - `Oil`